 Wave updated their reporting tools in April 2018 to make them more intuitive and house them in an easier-to-use interface.
 They’ve pulled some of the most-used reports out of your general ledger and made those accessible through the Reporting menu.
-The new Reports page categorizes the views of your account into Get the Big Picture, Stay on Top of Taxes, and Focus on Customers, with helpful report views in each.
+The Reports page categorizes the views of your account into Get the Big Picture, Stay on Top of Taxes, and Focus on Customers, with helpful report views in each.
 While an improvement over a general ledger view of your accounts, these reports don’t provide complex data analysis.

-Quickbooks has the upper hand here with in-depth reporting for all plans and levels.
+QuickBooks has the upper hand here with in-depth reporting for all plans and levels.
 There are a lot of snapshot reports that are available with one click, and your dashboard homepage provides simple KPIs and metrics to give a quick view of account health.
 Look for advanced reporting features like budgets, sales reports, and more, and you can always download a .CSV of your accounts to import to your BI software.

-Wave vs. Quickbooks: SMB accounting options
+Wave vs. QuickBooks: SMB accounting options

-The differences for Wave vs. Quickbooks small business accounting software are fairly minimal.
+The differences for Wave vs. QuickBooks small business accounting software are fairly minimal.
 Wave provides a great starting place for super-small businesses and freelancers with free accounting and invoicing tools without a lot of complicated bookkeeping features.
-Quickbooks offers reasonable pricing for small business owners, but the abundance of features they offer that provide flexibility for growing businesses could overwhelm those just starting out.
+QuickBooks offers reasonable pricing for small business owners, but the abundance of features they offer that provide flexibility for growing businesses could overwhelm those just starting out.